Jira-saki/serverless-website-aws-s3/README.md

 Throughout this project, I gained hands-on experience and a deeper understanding of several core concepts:

 **Infrastructure as Code (IaC) principles**:

 While I performed the initial setup manually, I learned the importance of repeatable, documented infrastructure and how services like S3 and CloudFront interconnect.

-**CI/CD Pipeline Design**:
+## CI/CD Pipeline Design:

 I learned how to build a complete, multi-step pipeline that includes source control, authentication, deployment, and crucial post-deployment steps like cache invalidation.

+**DevSecOps**:
-**DevSecOps**: I practiced the "shift-left" security model by using IAM for least-privilege access and GitHub Secrets to securely manage credentials, avoiding hard-coding them in the workflow file.
+I practiced the "shift-left" security model by using IAM for least-privilege access and GitHub Secrets to securely manage credentials, avoiding hard-coding them in the workflow file.

+**Cloud-Native Services**:
-**Cloud-Native Services**: I gained practical experience with AWS's core services, understanding how they are used together to create a scalable and highly available application.
+I gained practical experience with AWS's core services, understanding how they are used together to create a scalable and highly available application.